biocore/qiime/doc/tutorials/tutorial.rst

 Step 2.
 Compute beta diversity
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Beta diversity metrics assess the differences between microbial communities.
-By default, QIIME calculates both weighted and unweighted UniFrac, which are phylogenetically-aware measures of beta diversity.
+By default, QIIME calculates both weighted and unweighted UniFrac_, which are phylogenetically-aware measures of beta diversity.

 The resulting distance matrices (:file:`bdiv_even146/unweighted_unifrac_dm.txt` and :file:`bdiv_even146/weighted_unifrac_dm.txt`) are the basis for further analyses and visualizations (e.g., Principal Coordinates Analysis and hierarchical clustering).